Syedamirsohail/DSFinalProject/README.md

 This project investigates whether **clinical and pathological features** of breast cancer patients — such as tumour size, lymph node involvement, and degree of malignancy — can be used to predict whether a patient will experience **cancer recurrence** after treatment.
 Early identification of high-risk patients can support closer monitoring and more targeted treatment planning.

-A key focus of this project is comparing **Label Encoding vs One-Hot Encoding** for categorical clinical variables, and demonstrating how encoding choice can introduce misleading numerical relationships in medical datasets.

 ## 🎯 Research Question

 Can clinical and pathological features be used to classify whether a breast cancer patient will experience recurrence after treatment, and how does the choice of categorical encoding method affect the reliability of this analysis?